-Pay item quantities are loaded into the Trnsport system by category (design group), to reflect the work shown in each of the component plans.
-When a contract contains more than one Financial Project ID, pay item quantities for each project are loaded separately; the computation book for each project should clearly distinguish the location for each item of work.
-Similarly, the Summary of Quantities (plan tabulation sheets) must show separate quantities for each project.
-Only the Summary of Pay Items (Trns port report) will show the project totals, as well as the combined proposal/contract total.
+Pay item quantities are loaded into the Trns-port system by category, to reflect the work shown in each design group.
+When incidental work from one design group is included in the component plans for another group, the pay items must continue to be loaded in the appropriate category for the work to be completed.
+When a contract contains more than one Financial Project ID, pay item quantities for each project are loaded separately; the plan summary boxes for each project should clearly distinguish the location for each item of work.
+Similarly, the plan tabulation sheets must show separate quantities for each project.
+Only the Summary of Pay Items (Trnsport report) will show the project totals, as well as the combined proposal/contract total.
 Additional information is available in Chapter 9 of the Basis of Estimates Manual.